Greg-S-12/pneumonia_cnn/README.md

 <br>•Pandas (Dataframes and managing labels)
 <br>•NumPy (Arrays for data and labels, calculations)
 <br>•Seaborn (Visualizations)
-<br>•os/shutil (Managing files and moving them to correct directories/subfolders)]
+<br>•os/shutil (Managing files and moving them to correct directories/subfolders)

 The Imgaug library has several requirements which will be installed alongside Imgaug.
 These libraries can all be safely installed with Pip or Conda (if using the Conda environment).

 ## Project Description

 ### The Data
-<br> The dataset conists of 5,863 x-ray images of children ages 1-5 from Guangzhou Children's Medical Center, and can be found here: https://data.mendeley.com/datasets/rscbjbr9sj/2 .The images were graded and labeled by two experts in order to diagnose Pneumonia and the type before a final check by a third expert.
+The dataset conists of 5,863 x-ray images of children ages 1-5 from Guangzhou Children's Medical Center, and can be found here: https://data.mendeley.com/datasets/rscbjbr9sj/2 .The images were graded and labeled by two experts in order to diagnose Pneumonia and the type before a final check by a third expert.
 There were 3 labels - normal (healthy lungs), bacterial pneumonia and viral pneumonia.
 Viral and bacterial pneumonia are the two most common types.
 The cause can be fungal but this is very rare.
-Otherwise serious conditions can lead to pneuomonia such heart failure, or a pulmonary embolism, which must be indentified rapidly for successful treatment.
+Otherwise serious conditions can lead to pneumonia such heart failure, or a pulmonary embolism, which must be indentified rapidly for successful treatment.
 <br> As these files are quite large, it is recommended you either add them to your gitignore or use git LFS (Large File Storage).
 However as models for the proejct were run on Google Cloud git LFS may not function correctly.
 The data can downloaded from here: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 ### Hypothesis and Goal